go-air/gini/README.md

 The CRISP protocol provides a basis for distributed solving.
 Gini implements a CRISP-1.0 client and server.

-A command, crispd, supplied for the CRISP server.
+A command, crispd, is supplied for the CRISP server.